 If you neglect proper nutrition, your body is forced to work to conserve the energy it has - making you feel more and more tired as the day goes by.

-It’s recommend that you start your day with a full and balanced breakfast.
+It’s recommended that you start your day with a full and balanced breakfast.
 Breakfast is the most important meal of the day, so treat it accordingly.
-Make it a habit to wake up early and prepare yourself a healthy breakfast every day and you’ll start to see an improvement on your mood and productivity almost immediately.
+Make it a habit to wake up early and prepare yourself a healthy breakfast every day and you'll start to see an improvement in your mood and productivity almost immediately.

 You should also avoid junk food, after all, you are what you eat.
 Instead, choose whole meals and a balanced diet whenever you eat out or bring your own packed lunch to work.